baharsener/baharsener.github.io/index.md

 Currently, I am continuing my research at the University of Washington, with [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
 In my free time, I like to dance, lift weights and watch a lot of movies!

 ## Research
-My ongoing work explores spatial and abstract thinking abilities through two lines of research:
+My ongoing work explores the origins and development of spatial and abstract thinking abilities
-1) How does developing spatial representations of abstract concepts contribute to the development of our ability to reason about them?
-2) How do diverse cultural and linguistic environments contribute to variability in the development of spatial thinking?

 **Current Projects**